cedar-book/BTS-Core-work/style_guide/Style-guide-collection2.md

 # Coding Standard / Guide -- Collection <2>

+> These are examples when you think about coding style for the BitShares.

 ### Organizational and Policy Issues

 - Don't sweat the small stuff.
 (Or: Know what not to standardize.)